MortezaMardani/GAN-Hallucination/README.md

 # GAN-Hallucination
 This project investigates the possible "hallucinations" that can be generated when solving linear inverse problems in the realm of medical imaging.
-The goal is to find such hallucinations, define metrics to quantify them, and identify regularization techniques to make deep reconstruction neural nets robust against this sort of artifact creation.
+The goal is to find such hallucinations, define metrics to quantify them, and identify regularization techniques to make deep neural net reconstructions robust against this sort of artifact creation.

 # command to run